 When doing any kind of parasite eradication it is important to address Lyme simultaneously because Lyme lives inside of parasites.
 If we kill off the parasites then the Lyme can release into the bloodstream and cause a newer systemic case of Lyme symptoms.

 Need help?
-I can walk you through this process safely, and effectively.
+I can walk you through this process naturally, safely, and effectively!

-Join our Free Autism Recovery Workshop, The 4 Stages to Naturally Recover from the Symptoms of Autism.
+To learn more about all 4 necessary stages to optimum results, and how I can help you every step of the way, please watch my Free Autism Recovery Workshop, The 4 Stages to Naturally Recover from the Symptoms of Autism.
 Stage 1: Healing the gut, Stage 2: Natural heavy metal detoxification, Stage 3: Clearing the Co-infections, Stage 4: Brain support and repair.
-Reserve your online seat here.
+Reserve your online seat here now.

 An additional podcast with toxins and coinfections is, What Causes The Symptoms Of Autism [Podcast Episode #134]